Czech Republic

 Occupational Safety and Health

-Impact date: Q2/Q3 2025 at the earliest (expected) An amendment to the Act on ensuring Occupational Safety and Health is being discussed by the Parliament.
+Impact date: Q3 2025 – Q1 2026 (expected).
+An amendment to the Act on ensuring Occupational Safety and Health has been passed by the Parliament and signed by the President.
 A key feature of this amendment is the introduction of electronic management and signing of required safety documents, which aims to reduce administrative burdens and improve efficiency.
 Additionally, the amendment proposes giving coordinators more power to enforce safety measures, including halting work if there is an imminent threat to health or life.

 Another notable change involves the responsibility of construction project owners, who will now be required to ensure that coordinators have the necessary conditions to perform their duties effectively.
 This includes the obligation to sign and update safety plans prepared by coordinators and to facilitate cooperation among all contractors involved in the project.
 In cases of emergencies such as fires or accidents, coordinators will be responsible for developing a limited safety plan for rescue operations.